smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	* Add tests:
 		i.
 Unsupported projection files (modify proj data slightly...) ii.
-Wrong shapefile in set
+Wrong shapefile (by bounds) in set iii.
-		iii.
 No shapefile with only 1 area if > 1 shapefile iv.
 Area mismatch between shapefiles